traderepublic/SectionKit/README.md

     They simply override `calculateUpdate(from:to:)` where the difference between the old and new data is calculated using [DifferenceKit](https://github.com/ra1028/DifferenceKit).
 Therefore, animations are performed
     when the list of sections/items is updated (separate inserts/deletes/moves instead of `reloadData()`/`reloadSections(_:)`).

+### Supported APIs

+The currently supported APIs are:
+- `UICollectionViewDataSource`
+- `UICollectionViewDataSourcePrefetching`
+- `UICollectionViewDelegate`
+- `UICollectionViewDragDelegate`
+- `UICollectionViewDropDelegate`
+- `UICollectionViewDelegateFlowLayout`
+- `UIScrollViewDelegate`

+Other APIs can be easily added by extending `ListCollectionViewAdapter` or `SingleSectionCollectionViewAdapter`.

 ### CollectionViewAdapter